New Parent Resource Bundle Package

 - Books from Ferguson Library– New parents receive books they can read with their new baby to develop a love for reading.

-- 211 Child Development — United Way 211 Child Development (211ct.org) 211 Child Development is a specialized unit of United Way of Connecticut.
+- 211 Child Development — United Way 211 Child Development (211ct.org) 211 Child Development is a specialized unit of United Way of Coastal and Western Connecticut.
 Care Coordinators are available to answer the phone Monday through Friday from 8am-6pm, except on holidays.
 Messages can be left 24 hours a day, seven days a week, and are returned promptly.
 This service is free and confidential, with multi-lingual and TTY capacity.

 - HUSKY is health insurance that helps people with low income pay some or all of their medical bills.
 HUSKY A, C, and D are also known as Medicaid, and HUSKY B is also called CHIP or SCHIP.